XRCC Tutorial - Pinball

 -

-The player need to deflect the ball from preventing the ball falling out of play by pressing "Rotate" button to control the flippers.
+The player needs to deflect the ball to prevent it from falling out of play by pressing the "Rotate" button to control the flippers.

 -